A command-line program which draws pretty animated colored circles in the terminal.

 Downloading as source

-Developed on on Ubuntu 14.04, likely runs on other Linux.
-Runs on OSX.
-Does not run on Windows.
+Developed on on Ubuntu 14.04, likely works on other Linux.
+Does work on OSX.
+Does not work on Windows.

 Python dependencies are specified in setup.py.

 -o Overwrites one screenful of the existing terminal contents

 Pressing ctrl-C exits cbeams, flipping back to the regular terminal buffer, so the animation doesn't overwrite any of your previous terminal contents.

 For fun, there's also a '-o' arg, which overwrites the terminal text without flipping buffers.
 So you can see the expanding circles slowly eat away at your existing terminal text, but then when you ctrl-c, it's not possible to restore the terminal.
 So one screenful of your terminal text is overwritten and lost.

 The traditional way to do colors or animation in a terminal is to use the venerable UNIX library 'curses', or its open source clone 'ncurses'.
 There are many Python packages that expose ncurses for various uses.
 Anyone who has used these knows that curses is a definite contender for one of the worst APIs in existence.
 It systematically exposes callers to reams of the incidental complexity of the underlying implementation, accumulated by supporting decades of generations of different terminals and terminal emulators.